The Iowa caucuses are six months away. Some Republicans fear Trump is unstoppable - ExBulletin

 Political trajectories can change in an instant, especially after voting begins.
 During the 2008 campaign, the eventual GOP nominee, Arizona Senator John McCain, did not emerge as the race favorite until his January 2008 victory in the New Hampshire primary.
 And then-Sen. Hillary Clinton appeared to have a clear advantage for the Democratic nomination, only to be passed by Barack Obama after voting began.

+READ MORE: DeSantis defends anti-LGBTQ video, calls it ‘fair game’ attack on Trump

 But no former president has mounted a race after losing re-election in the modern era.
 And Trump maintains a fervent grip on part of the party.
-Indeed, eight years ago this month, the reality TV star and political newcomer began to pull ahead in the polls, overtaking rival Jeb Bush to take the top spot, a position that he held until he won the nomination.
+Indeed, eight years ago this month, the reality TV star and political newcomer began to pull ahead in the polls, passing rival Jeb Bush to the top spot – a position which he will hold until he wins the nomination.

 Ralph Reed, a longtime Republican strategist who is the chairman of the evangelical Faith and Freedom Coalition, said Trump remains in the “strongest position” of all the candidates, but still believes the race “will be competitive and fierce. “.